 During its existence, the school graduated 1,065 nurses and boasted numerous accomplishments.
 It trained a diverse pool of highly skilled nurses (it was the first in California to consistently recruit minority students), and student scores in state board examinations consistently ranked in the top 3 of all California programs, including university schools.
 Watch their stories in this short video.

-In January, that impressive legacy was documented in an academic article in Nursing Administration Quarterly, "Kaiser’s School of Nursing: A 70-Year Legacy of Disruptive Innovation.”
+That impressive legacy was documented in an academic article in Nursing Administration Quarterly, "Kaiser’s School of Nursing: A 70-Year Legacy of Disruptive Innovation.”

 The article is the fruit of a legacy project that was launched in 2016 to research, capture, and record the history and voice of Kaiser Foundation School of Nursing alumni.
 What emerged from these early nursing pioneers were inspirational stories about their pride of being part of a new way to provide health care that prioritized prevention, health promotion, and wellness over conventional “sick care” models.

 These alumni became Kaiser Permanente's earliest nurse leaders, educators, and care advocates, advancing new models for integrated patient care.
 Many graduates pursued advanced degrees and were instrumental in defining expanded nursing roles, including the introduction of nurse practitioners in California.

 Kaiser Permanente nurses contributed to make their mark in advancing the field through research, such as the 1999 study "Exploring Indicators of Telephone Nursing Quality” in the Journal of Nursing Care Quality.
 Telephone nursing was an early effort in what we now call telehealth, and the study resulted in important understandings about the effectiveness of technology-mediated care.